 General: For topical use only; not for ophthalmic use.
 Concomitant topical acne therapy should be used with caution because a possible cumulative irritancy effect may occur, especially with the use of peeling, desquamating or abrasive agents.
 If severe irritation develops, discontinue use and institute appropriate therapy.

 The use of antibiotic agents may be associated with the overgrowth of nonsusceptible organisms including fungi.
 If this occurs, discontinue use and take appropriate measures.

 Avoid contact with eyes and all mucous membranes.

-Patients using Erythromycin-Benzoyl Peroxide Topical Gel should receive the following information and instructions:
+Information for Patients: Patients using Erythromycin and Benzoyl Peroxide Topical Gel USP should receive the following information and instructions:

 - This medication is to be used as directed by the physician.
 It is for external use only.
 Avoid contact with the eyes, nose, mouth, and all mucous membranes.

 - This medication should not be used for any disorder other than that for which it was prescribed.

 - Patients should not use any other topical acne preparation unless otherwise directed by physician.

 - Patients should report to their physician any signs of local adverse reactions.